 What is Thomas Tull's Net Worth?

 Thomas Tull is an American billionaire, entrepreneur, and film producer who has a net worth of $3 billion.
 Thomas Tull is the former chairman and chief executive officer (CEO) of Legendary Entertainment.
 The film production company was one of the first to raise the majority of its capital via Wall Street-based private equity agreements and hedge fund backing.
-The company has gone on to produce some of the most successful films in recent memory, including "Batman Begins", and its sequels, "The Dark Knight", and "The Dark Knight Rises", "Superman Returns", "300", "Watchmen", "The Hangover", "Clash of the Titans" and its sequel, "Wrath of the Titans", "Inception", and "The Town", among many other projects.
+The company has gone on to produce some of the most successful films in recent memory, including "Batman Begins," and its sequels, "The Dark Knight," and "The Dark Knight Rises," "Superman Returns," "300", "Watchmen," "The Hangover," "Clash of the Titans" and its sequel, "Wrath of the Titans," "Inception," and "The Town", among many other projects.
 Legendary has also expanded into comic book production and television.
 In January 2016, Chinese billionaire Wang Jianlin purchased Legendary Entertainment for $3.5 billion.

 Early Life

-Tull was born on June 9, 1970 in Endwell, New York.
+Tull was born on June 9, 1970, in Endwell, New York.
 He was raised by his single mother, who worked as a dental hygienist.
 Tull was an athletic child, playing baseball and football while he was growing up.
 After finishing high school, Tull enrolled at Hamilton College.
 He graduated with his bachelor's degree in 1992.

 Career

 Tull had planned to enroll in law school following his graduation from college.
 However, he instead decided to go into business by starting a chain of laundromats.
-He was innovative in his way of opening the business, as he implemented a new pricing schedule depending on the time of time that the machines were used.
-The strategy ultimately was successful and gave Tull the confidence he needed to continue pursuing new business ideas.
+He was innovative in his way of opening the business, as he implemented a new pricing schedule depending on the time that the machines were used.
+The strategy was ultimately successful and gave Tull the confidence he needed to continue pursuing new business ideas.

 He then began financing, buying, and selling tax and accounting offices in the area.
 This led to a position as chief of operations of Tax Services of America.
 This involved working with franchisees who operated Jackson Hewitt Tax Services and purchasing their businesses before ultimately consolidating them with each other.
 He then would make the former owners a salaried manager, a position which many of these individuals preferred.